 - Served as general counsel to county school boards throughout South Carolina

 An experienced speaker, Breon has prepared and presented seminars for clients and colleagues on statutory compliance, case law developments, and effective witness preparation.
-She is a member of the South Carolina Bar, the South Carolina Black Lawyers’ Association, the National Bar Association, Defense Research Institute, and the Richland County Bar Association, on which she served as the Co-Chair of the Young Lawyers’ Division from 2009-2014.
+She is a member of the South Carolina Bar, Vice President of the South Carolina Black Lawyers’ Association, the National Bar Association, and the Richland County Bar Association, on which she served as the Co-Chair of the Young Lawyers’ Division from 2009-2014.
 Breon is also a member of the South Carolina Defense Trial Attorneys Association’s (“SCDTAA”) Board of Directors and was 2013-2014 Editor-in-Chief of the SCDTAA’s publication, The Defense Line.

 Walker’s dedication to her practice has led to recognitions by respected legal organizations and her peers including: